davisjam/davisjam.github.io/_pages/research.md

   First, we create *new knowledge*.
   Second, we create *new researchers*.

 Every lab member will contribute to the creation and sharing of new knowledge.
-This typically takes the form of understanding the state of the art (research literature), designing studies, implementing systems or studying humans, and writing up results.
+This typically takes the form of understanding the state of the art (research literature) and of the practice (existing tools and systems), and then designing studies, implementing systems or studying humans, and writing up results.

 Research is learned through apprenticeship.
   My lab members will become